 In the presence of a directed trend, it is very good to enter into it directly on the peaks and valleys.
 But what if the direction of the trend is unclear, but the movements are very volatile, in a wide range?
 Just need to take into account the position of the indicator relative to the zero line.

-If you take all the signals in accordance with these rules, as in the picture above, then you can earn a decent number of points on such broad ranges.
+If you take all the signals by these rules, as in the picture above, then you can earn a decent number of points on such broad ranges.
 In the first trade there were sales, in the second closing of long and, since we were below the zero line, the opening of short.
 At the third point, closing long and re-opening short.
-And such simple trading would bring us 16 trades, two of which would close to about zero, and the rest would bring profit of about 4,500 old points.
+And such simple trading would bring us 16 trades, two of which would close to about zero, and the rest would bring a profit of about 4,500 old points.